nick-dolan/jesse-trades-info/README.md

 # Jesse trades info

-Jesse trades info is the additional instrument for [Jesse](https://jesse.trade/)'s trading framework that helps to parse JSON backtest files with trades and shows in a convenient way with tables and charts.
+Jesse trades info is the additional instrument for [Jesse](https://jesse.trade/)'s trading framework that parses JSON back-test files with trades and shows conveniently with tables and charts.

+### Installation

-Firstly you need to set up a database.
-Rename `.env.example` into `.env` in the root directory with the same credentials as you are using with Jesse.
+Firstly you need to set up a database. 🚨 Rename `.env.example` into `.env` in the root directory with the same credentials as you are using Jesse.
 It needed to get candles to draw a chart with trades.

 ```
 DB_HOST='127.0.0.1'